Cheng-Zixu/CASA0016-Multi-purpose-Security-Box/README.md

 However, the limitations of this circuit design cannot be ignored.
 Firstly, it is hard to adjust the threshold, so we cannot start the system for emergency uses whenever needed.
 What's more, it isn't easy to use and maintain without a visualisation component like LCD to display the operation status of the system[3].

 To fix those problems, I add some auxiliary sensors and actuators for the circuit in the next step.
 I add a potentiometer in the LDR circuit branch to adjust the current manually so that you can activate the system via decreasing the current below the threshold at any time.
+I manually set the threshold to 400mA.
 Moreover, I use an LCD to show the current value in the LDR branch and the status of the system working or not, helping activate the system when using the potentiometer.
 The number of detected motions is also shown on the LCD.
 The final circuit is shown in Fig 2.

 <img src=".\imgs\Final circuit.png" style="zoom:20%;" /> <img src=".\imgs\LCD.jpg" style="zoom:20%;" />